Learning Tai Chi at The Gompa

-Our third program Zhandouli-fa Wu-bao Taijiquan draws upon the real life experiences of Dr. Painter as a police trainer and professional bodyguard and Shifu Andrew Garza’s personal knowledge derived from using this art as the basis for their law enforcement training with the American Rangers Law Enforcement Training Institute.
+Our third program Zhandouli-fa Wu-bao Taijiquan draws upon the real life experiences of Dr. Painter as a police trainer and professional bodyguard and Shifu Allan Marshall’s personal knowledge derived from using this art as the basis for their law enforcement training with the American Rangers Law Enforcement Training Institute.

 The martial program will show you how to discover the hidden combat principles, locks, throws, strikes, kicks and techniques of pressure point control and how to practice them safely with a friend.
 Size does not matter when one understands the principles of Wu-bao Taijiquan.

 Did you know that some Taijiquan can be dangerous for your joints and even your health?
 As a consumer you should know that there are many methods of Taijiquan.
 Different methods are known as styles.
 Styles often bear the names of Chinese instructors who created their own methods such as Chen, Yang, Wu and Liu or Li.
 All of the traditional styles in their original form were quite safe; however over time some of these methods were watered down and changed for various reasons.
 The most damaging changes occurred in recent times with the addition of modern “sport” Taijiquan performed in tournaments.
 These changes included widening of stances and changes to movements that while aesthetically pleasing in appearance are in fact often damaging to knees, hips and ankle joints, ligaments and muscles.